Overview of the All by All tables available on the All of Us Researcher Workbench

 The individual phenotype Hail Tables all have the same structure (Figure 4).

-- For gene-based results, the rows are the gene groups keyed by gene_id, gene_symbol, annotation, and max_MAF.
+• For gene-based results, the tables are the gene groups keyed by phenoname, gene_id, gene_symbol, annotation, and max_MAF.

-- For single-variant results (ACAF & exome), the rows are keyed by locus and alleles.
+• For single-variant results (ACAF & exome), the tables are keyed by phenoname, locus, and alleles.

 Figure 4 | All by All results are available as per phenotype Hail Tables.

-The All by All files are available for Controlled Tier users in the Researcher Workbench.
-The files are located in gs://fc-aou-datasets-controlled/AllxAll/v1/ with the naming scheme below:
+The All by All files are available for Controlled Tier users in the Researcher Workbench 2.0.
+The files are located in All by All folder in the Controlled Tier v8 Data Collection with the naming scheme below:

 How to query All by All tables